ToxicMotherLucker/ltnc/README.md

-LightningCash Gold is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
+LightningCash is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
-LightningCash Gold is an independant coin and is not associated in any way with LitecoinCash.
+LightningCash is an independant coin and is not associated in any way with LitecoinCash.

 License
 -------

-Lightning Cash Gold Core is released under the terms of the MIT license.
+Lightning Cash Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.